lorniu/mpvi/README.md

 - Many utilities with videos are integrated, like Download/Clip/Convert/Screenshot/OCR
 - Integrate with Org Mode deeply, making take interactive video notes easily
 - Add full support for EMMS on Windows, which makes this can work on all platforms
+- With the help of browser extension, play/process webpage videos through mpvi directly

 ## Installation